stockblog/mlflow_karpov/README.md

 sudo pip install psycopg2-binary
 ```

-### 4. Create Postgres as a backend store
+### 3. Create Postgres as a backend store
 https://mcs.mail.ru/help/ru_RU/dbaas-start/db-postgres
-Save credentials, DB name
+Save credentials, DB name, internal IP of DB

-### 5. Create S3 bucket and directory
+### 4. Create S3 bucket and directory
 The next step is creating a directory for our Tracking Server to log the Machine Learning models and other artifacts.
 Remember that the Postgres database is only used for storing metadata regarding those models.
 We will use S3 as artifact storage.